LingC2001/pipeline-decommissioning/README.md

     - Determine suitability in undergoing separation procedures

 2. Image Data Interpretation for Process Optimisation
-    - Derive important information from pipe images
+    - Derive important information from pipe images, e.g. dimensions
+    - Determine pipe model and type based on layer material and thickness
     - Determine important parameters of the separation process

 3. Information Translation for Automation Systems
     - Design interface to relay optimised parameters to the autonomous separation system
+    - Implement data transfer protocol

 4. Integration with Kuka robotic arm
    - Perform cutting/proof of concept with robotic arm path